 We use your information for the following purposes:

-a. communicating with you in relation to Pace, including any changes to your benefits and contributions;
+a. communicating with you in relation to Pace, including any changes to your benefits and contributions and provide you with a copy of our pensioner magazine Evergreen (or its replacement) from time to time;

 b. for general administration of Pace, including: to record and pay benefits; for actuarial valuations; for reviews we or our administrators conduct for statistical and reference purposes; and for other checks or administrative activities that may become necessary from time to time (like member tracing) should we happen to lose contact with you or to prevent fraud;